coyorkdow/closure/README.md

 ```
 ## Compare to `std::function`

 - `std::function` can only store the copyable object.
-Before c++23 introduces the `std::move_only_function`, using only the standard library you cannot create a generic functional type which can hold a non-copyable functor.
+Before c++23 introduced `std::move_only_function`, using only the standard library you cannot create a generic functional type which can hold a non-copyable functor.

 ```C++
 class TestClassBindMethod {